 Licensed Marriage and Family Therapist (LMFT)

 LMFTs in Maine are qualified to apply the principles and procedures of counseling to assess, treat, and diagnose couples, groups, and individuals who have intrapersonal issues or dysfunctional behaviors.
-The Maine Board of Counseling Professionals Licensure also regulates the licensure of Licensed Marriage and Family Therapists in the state.
+The Maine Board of Counseling Professionals Licensure (the Board) also regulates the licensure of Licensed Marriage and Family Therapists (LMFTs) in the state.
 To be eligible to become licensed as an LMFT in Maine, you need to have a master’s degree or doctoral degree in counseling that meets certain qualifications outlined by the Board.
 In general, to become an LMFT, you will: